PUMPKIN PROJECT FOR KIDS!

 Pumpkin in itself really has no flavour as such, as I had a taste whilst raw and baked and it was quite bland, so by adding all those spices it knocked it up a bit,….. well more like an explosion in your mouth!

-For me less is more.
+It is a very unusual flavour, an acquired taste, but worth giving it a go.
+My recommendation is to tame the amount of spices you add.
+For me, less is more.
 I did find the nutmeg to be a little bit overwhelming, but hey you may like that and also maybe tone down on the sugar.

 MY FINAL THOUGHTS!

-As a Londoner, I have heard of Pumpkin pie, but have never seen or tasted it before now and it’s always been more about what Americans make during Halloween and what I have read about in childrens stories.
+As a Londoner, I have heard of Pumpkin pie, but have never seen or tasted it before now and it’s always been more about what Americans make during Halloween and what I have read about in children’s stories.

 So there you have it, curiosity took the better of me and as I had featured it in this post, I felt that this was a perfect opportunity to bake it for myself and try it out on my family and I got a thumbs up,